ratul3123/odin-recipes/README.md

-This project is about making a website about recipe using basic HTML!
+This project is about making a website about recipe using basic <strong>HTML</strong>!